vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 ::: tip Example

-If your sites are deploy under docs folder in `example.com`, but available in:
+If your sites are deploy under docs directory in `example.com`, but available in:

 - `http://example.com/docs/xxx`
 - `https://example.com/docs/xxx`